Mahdi-Movahedian-Atar/todo-manager/README.md

 # What is the purpose of this project?
-This project was made as a resume, so the priority was to use every popular package as much ass posable.
+This project was created for a resume, so the main focus was on using as many popular packages as possible.

 # Tech stack used in this project: